GrussmayerLab/TPR4Py/Readme.md

 pip install -r requirements.txt
 ```
 This basically sets up the necessary scikit-image and numpy modules.
-Visualisation is not possible with these modules.
+Visualisation with napari is not possible with these modules.

 ### Visualisation included
 To display the 3D phase map, install napari into your local virtual environment via